hourlier96/fastapi-base/app/{{cookiecutter.project_slug}}/README.md

 [**Enable Github Actions API**](https://github.com/hourlier96/fastapi-base/actions) in your repository

-Actions are configured to run linting for every Pull Request on develop, uat and main branches
+Actions are configured to run linting for every Pull Request on 'develop', 'next' and 'main' branches

 ## Api docs